Picture from picturestock.com

 Factors that influence the safety of essential oils include

-1. Quality of essential oil being utilized: Adulterated essential oils increase the likelihood of an adverse response and hence the need for pure, authentic, and genuine essential oils is of the utmost importance.
+1. Quality of essential oil being utilized: Adulterated essential oils increase the likelihood of adverse response and hence the need for pure, authentic, and organic if possible, genuine essential oils are of the utmost importance.

-3. Method of application: Essential oils may be applied on the skin (dermal application), inhaled, diffused or taken internally.
+3. Method of application: Essential oils may be applied on the skin (dermal application), inhaled, diffused or taken internally with supervision of a Certified Aromatherapist.
 Each of these methods have safety issues which need to be considered.
 The potential safety concerns with dermal application will be discussed below.
 With regard to inhalation, inhalation, from a safety standpoint, presents a very low level of risk to most people.
-Even in a relatively small closed room, and assuming 100% evaporation, the concentration of any essential oil (or component thereof) is unlikely to reach a dangerous level, either from aromatherapy massage, or from essential oil vaporization.
+Even in a relatively small closed room, and assuming 100% evaporation, the concentration of any essential oil (or component thereof) is unlikely to reach a dangerous level, either from aromatherapy massage or from essential oil vaporization.

 Tisserand and Balacs point out that “the only likely risk would be from prolonged exposure (perhaps 1 hour or more) to relatively high levels of essential oil vapor could lead to headaches, vertigo, nausea and lethargy”.
-This meaning that oils do not have to be ingested to cause a adverse reaction.
-Another example is a poisonous gas does not need to be swallowed for it to enter the blood stream to kill you.
+This meaning oils do not have to be ingested to cause an adverse reaction.
+Another example is a poisonous gas does not need to be swallowed for it to enter the bloodstream to kill you.
 So be wise in how much you do inhale and for how long.

 4. Dosage/dilution to be applied: Most aromatherapy oil based blends will be between 1 and 5 percent dilutions, which typically does not represent a safety concern.
 As one increases dilution, potential dermal (skin) reactions may take place depending on the individual essential oil, the area in which the oil is applied, and other factors related to the client’s own sensitivity levels.
 Any excessive usage of essential oils may cause irritation or other undesired effects due to their lipophilic nature.

 Women and children should avoid essential oils unless first consulted by a medical professional or natrapath physician.
-You may sometimes see articles on this website which talk about using essential oils with children, and while many are generally considered safe, you should use your best judgement and research before exposing your child to any essential oil.
-Here at Aytz Chayim we do know oils can be beneficial to children over the age of 2, but again it is about being safe and using good judgement to receive the full benefits of essential oils at any age.
+You may sometimes see articles on this website which talk about using essential oils with children, and while many are generally considered safe, you should use your best judgment and research before exposing your child to any essential oil.
+Here at Aytz Chayim we do know oils can be beneficial to children over the age of 4, but again it is about being safe and using good judgment to receive the full benefits of essential oils at any age.

 While essential oils can be used effectively on animals, it is generally wise to first consult with your veterinarian.
 Since the animal has no say in the matter, the least you can do is research.
 By using essential oils on animals, you can build up internal toxins and the animal which could lead to illness or death.